 Law school applications: Financing Law School

 Attending law school is extremely expensive.
 Tuition and fees at a private law school, plus living expenses and books, can run to nearly $100,000 per year.
 Only the wealthiest students can afford to pay this amount as they go through three years of law school.
 Most law students have to borrow substantial amounts to finance their law school education.
-The average debt for graduating law students is on the order of $140,000; for students at many schools, it’s well over that (Law School Transparency puts these numbers even higher).
+The average debt for graduating law students is on the order of $120,000 to $160,000 (depending on which estimates/surveys you read); for many students at many schools, it’s well over that.
 These figures do not include debt from undergraduate schools.
-Based on the standard repayment period of 10 years, and current interest rates, the debt service on such loans starts at about $1,500 per month (and you’ll end up paying back close to $200,000 for that $140,000 you borrowed, once you add in the interest).
+Based on the standard repayment period of 10 years, and current interest rates, the debt service on such loans starts at about $1,600 per month (and you’ll end up paying back close to $200,000 for that $140,000 you borrowed, once you add in the interest).
 Given these numbers, it’s critical that you do two things:

 - Before deciding to attend law school, you must first carefully consider whether law school is a good investment for you.